 Edwin F. Chociey, Jr. maintains a diverse commercial litigation practice.
 He frequently litigates in the areas of trade secrets, restrictive covenants and unfair competition.
 He also litigates in employment, insurance, healthcare, intellectual property, construction, utilities, products liability and other matters.
-He manages the Firm’s New York City office.
+Ed manages the Firm’s New York City office.
+He serves on the Firm’s Diversity Committee, and served on the Firm’s Hiring and Recruiting Committee for 25 years, 15 as Hiring Partner.

 Ed believes that preparation and attention to detail are essential components of effectively representing his clients.
 That was the case when representing New Jersey Natural Gas Company in a matter presenting legal issues of first impression in New Jersey.
 Forty-seven plaintiff homeowners asserted that NJNG and Jersey Central Power & Light had negligently failed to preemptively suspend, respectively, gas and electric service before Superstorm Sandy in October 2012.
 The plaintiffs’ houses in Brick Township’s Camp Osborn neighborhood were destroyed by fires during the Superstorm.
 They alleged that the utilities’ negligent failure to preemptively suspend utility service caused or contributed to the fires.